Ah, working from home.

 If you have the freedom to do so, changing up your environment every now and then is a good tool to use when it comes to working remotely.

-The change in scenery can be refreshing for your productivity and shift your perspective.
+The change in scenery can shift your perspective and be refreshing for your productivity.
 Sometimes the best ideas come from time spent sitting in the sun or in a room that isn’t your office.

 Of course, take the necessary precautions when adjusting your workspace.
 Whether that’s cyber security safety measures, like using a VPN, or making sure you’re not putting yourself in harm’s way or compromising your health, it’s important to always put your wellbeing first.